-Guernsey is one of a number of jurisdictions that signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ("MLI") in June 2017, in order to implement tax treaty measures as part of the OECD Base Erosion and Profit Shifting ("BEPS") project.
-One of the provisions of the MLI (which modifies certain DTAs - see below) allows taxpayers to approach the Competent Authority of either jurisdiction to request MAP assistance, if this was not already provided for in the DTA.
-The MLI entered into force in respect of Guernsey on 1 June 2019.
+Guernsey is one of a number of jurisdictions that signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ("MLI") in June 2017 in order to implement tax treaty measures as part of the OECD Base Erosion and Profit Shifting ("BEPS") project.
+One of the provisions of the MLI allows taxpayers to approach the Competent Authority of either jurisdiction to request MAP assistance, if this was not already provided for in the DTA.
+The MLI enters into force in respect of Guernsey on 1 June 2019.

-It should be noted that this new rule in the MLI will only apply in respect of treaties which existed when the MLI was signed, if those treaties are specifically covered by the MLI, and only then once Guernsey's treaty partners have also ratified the MLI.
-Some DTAs are covered by the MLI but will not be revised by the MLI to allow an approach to be made to either Party, i.e. the DTAs with Monaco and Singapore (this is because Monaco and Singapore made a Reservation in relation to this part of the MLI) - see also section 4.
-Some DTAs not covered by the MLI have, nevertheless, been revised bilaterally to include the new provision.
-New DTAs signed after the MLI was signed, in 2017, are likely to contain this new rule in the relevant MAP Article.
+It should be noted that this new rule in the MLI will only apply in treaties which are specifically covered by the MLI, and only then once Guernsey's treaty partners have also ratified the MLI, but will not be revised by the MLI, to allow an approach to be made to either Party, are the DTAs with Monaco and Singapore (this is because Monaco and Singapore made a Reservation in relation to this part of the MLI - see also section 4).